linchang2/linchang2.github.io/index.markdown

 In the plot there is a clear indication on how the vehicle theft have decreased significantly in the year of 2006.
-While there were often between 40-70 thefts a day in the years of 2003-2005, there are almost no days in the period 2006-2007 where there were more than 40 thefts a day - often below 20.
+While there were often between 40-70 thefts a day in the years of 2003-2005, there are almost no days in the period 2006-2007 where there were more than 40 thefts a day - on average it looks like the number of thefts is around 20.
+According to the article "Auto thefts in state decline for first time in decade" (REF) there was in Californaia a statewise 5.5 percentage drop of vehicle thefts between 2005 and 2006.
+Even more impressive is it that "Car thefts were down 22.9 percent in San Francissco".
+POtential reasons to this decreasing trend are said to be:
+1. Car owners buy more preventive devices (e.g. locks for the steering wheels & tracking systems)
+2. Police officers increasingly using 'bait cars' to nap thieves
+3. License Plate Recognition systems to spot stolen cars
+4. Newer cars often have build in alarms